Table of Contents

 There’s nothing like big dumps of snow in the mountains to get you motivated to get outside, especially in Alberta on days when you have the magic combination of blue skies and awe-inspiring mountain scenery.
 Need some suggestions on where to go?
 Described are some of the top places to snowshoe in Alberta – personally tested!
-At the bottom of the post you’ll find links to detailed posts on where to go snowshoeing in both Banff and Jasper National Parks as well as Kananaskis Country.

 Location map for snowshoeing in Alberta

 Medicine Lake is a very popular snowshoeing destination out of Jasper, especially since it’s only a 25-minute drive away.
-What is less well-known is the tour up to Watchtower Canyon.
+What is less well-known is the snowshoe tour up to Watchtower Canyon.

 It’s accessed via a narrow opening about a kilometre up from the parking lot on the west side of Medicine Lake.
 I did this outing with a guide from Canadian Skyline Adventures.
 Otherwise, I never would have found it.